platformsh/platformsh-docs/src/development/access-site.md

 # Accessing your site

 Once you have an environment running, there are many ways to access it to perform needed tasks.
-The most obvious of course is to view it in a web browser; the available URLs are shown in the Platform.sh UI and on the command line after every Git push.
+The most obvious of course is to view it in a web browser; the available URLs are shown in the Platform.sh Management Console and on the command line after every Git push.

 By design, the only way to deploy new code is to push to the corresponding branch.
 That ensures a consistent, repeatable, auditable application instance at all times.

 ## Visiting the site on the web

-The web URL(s) for the site are listed in the [web UI](/administration/web.md) under "Access site".
+The web URL(s) for the site are listed in the [Management Console](/administration/web.md) under "Access site".

 They can also be found on the command line, using the [Platform.sh CLI](/gettingstarted/cli.md):